saiftynet/PDL-Playground/README.md

-the # PDL-Playground
+# The PDL-Playground

-A simple GUI Interface to play with PDL
+A simple GUI Interface to play with PDL.
+A work in progress, this tool has placeholders for future expansion, and the eventual functinailty is not yet fuly defined

 ### Objectives

 A tool to explore PDL structures

 ![PDL Playground](https://github.com/saiftynet/PDL-Playground/assets/34284663/b30d057a-e0cb-40b3-9342-316644c14965)

+### What it might do

 * Create, manipulate and view ndarrays
 * Create scripts that can process these data structures